dmotte/desktainer/README.md

 - else (if the user is non-root): proceed as rootless behavior

 Remember to update the screenshot after the rework is completed.

-Remove the `/opt/startup-*` feature, as it was primarily meant for `sshd` host keys initialization, but that can be done in a better way.

 Draft of the new setup: